microsoft/azure-devops-rust-api/README.md

-# Azure DevOps Rust API
+# Azure DevOps Rust API Generator

-> This is an unofficial Rust API crate for Azure DevOps.
+> This is an unofficial Rust API crate generator for Azure DevOps.
+> It is in early development and only a small subset of function has been tested, so there will be issues and breaking changes.

 This repo auto-generates a Rust Azure DevOps API crate (`azure-devops-rust-api`) from the Azure DevOps OpenAPI spec [`vsts-rest-api-specs`](https://github.com/MicrosoftDocs/vsts-rest-api-specs).